Issue

 Small, unaccredited zoos where wild and exotic animals suffer in captivity

 Roadside zoos dot the American landscape.
-They’re generally small menageries where wild animals like lions, tigers, monkeys, wolves, and others are kept in captivity, and often suffer badly.
+They’re generally small menageries where wild animals such as lions, tigers, monkeys, wolves, and others are kept in captivity, and often suffer badly.

 The animals frequently live in small, dirty cages.
 They are fed inadequate food, and are denied medical care.
 They have little in the way of mental stimulation — often, not even the company of other animals, since many roadside zoos keep animals confined alone in their cages.
-Sometimes roadside zoos also encourage dangerous interactions between animals and visitors, such as bottle feeding tiger cubs.
+Sometimes roadside zoos also encourage dangerous interactions between animals and visitors, such as bottle-feeding bear cubs.

 We secure new legal protections for animals held captive at roadside zoos: In 2018 the Animal Legal Defense Fund scored a major victory for endangered animals living in captivity at roadside zoos.
 A three-judge panel of the Eighth Circuit issued a unanimous decision upholding a district court’s 2016 ruling that Cricket Hollow Animal Park (formerly Cricket Hollow Zoo), a roadside zoo in Manchester, Iowa, violated the Endangered Species Act by providing substandard care for the four tigers and three lemurs who were the subject of the lawsuit.

-This ruling is significant for Cricket Hollow’s animals, and sets important precedent that we will use to help many more.
+This ruling was significant for Cricket Hollow’s animals, and set important precedent that we will use to help many more.

 Download the Animal Legal Defense Fund’s Roadside Zoo Checklist to document legal violations – then send the completed reports to our legal team for review.